Odin-SMR/hermod/Documentation/odin.hermod.rst

 .. image:: flow.png
     :height: 5cm

-The Hermod suite are written mostly in Python_ and small part of the code is written in C with Python's C-api to extend Pythons capabilities to interact with different tools in the Processing chain.
+The Hermod suite is written mostly in Python_ and small part of the code is written in C with Python's C-api to extend Pythons capabilities to interact with different tools in the Processing chain.